pret/pokecrystal/docs/event_commands.md

 ## `$2C`: <code>checkpoke <i>mon_id</i></code>
-Used in map scripts to check if a given Pokémon is in the player's party.
+Used to check if a given Pokémon is in the player's party.

 ## `$2D`: <code>givepoke <i>mon_id</i>, <i>level</i>[, <i>item</i>=0[, <i>nickname</i>, <i>ot_name</i>]]</code>
-Used in map scripts to gift the player a given Pokémon at a given level.
+Used to gift the player a given Pokémon at a given level.
 Two extra parameters can also be set, namely the Pokémon's nickname, and its Original Trainer's name and gender (the latter is male/0 by default, but can be set to female/1).
 See [maps/Route35GoldenrodGate.asm](https://github.com/pret/pokecrystal/blob/master/maps/Route35GoldenrodGate.asm#L31) as an example.

 ## `$2E`: <code>giveegg <i>mon_id</i>, <i>level</i></code>
-Used in map scripts to gift the player an egg of a specific Pokémon species.
+Used to gift the player an egg of a specific Pokémon species.
 The level at which it hatches can be set manually, but using `EGG_LEVEL` will default to a level 5 hatchling.

 ## `$2F`: <code>givepokemail <i>pointer</i></code>
-Used in map scripts to give pokemail to an in-game gift Pokémon, specifying which type of mail and what message it will have.
+Used to give pokemail to an in-game gift Pokémon, specifying which type of mail and what message it will have.
 See [maps/Route35GoldenrodGate.asm](https://github.com/pret/pokecrystal/blob/master/maps/Route35GoldenrodGate.asm#L32) as an example.

 ## `$30`: <code>checkpokemail <i>pointer</i></code>